jamesrcounts/jamesrcounts.com/guides/hello-world/bootstrapping-this-blog-with-jekyll.md

     ```bash
     cp ../../jamesrcounts.com/getting_started_serverless.md ./_drafts/
     ```

 1. Now I can edit and view the file in the new location.

     Run this command in your terminal to launch the jekyll site with drafts enabled:

     ```bash
     bundle exec jekyll serve --drafts
     ```
     The draft blog post shows up as if I had published it today.

     ![Draft on Homepage](/media/2017/03/07/draft-on-homepage.png)

     I can click into the post, but when I do I see that the theme is not applied, and the image links are missing.

     ![Initial view of post](/media/2017/03/07/initial-post-view.png)

 1. Add front matter to the post - [Front Matter](https://jekyllrb.com/docs/frontmatter/)

     Front matter is a chunk of YAML that you add to the top of your markdown file.
 When you add front matter, you convert plain-old-markdown files into jekyll files.

     I'll add this chunk of front matter to the top of this file.

     ```yaml
     ---
     layout: post
     title: Create a serverless blog with AWS and jekyll
     ---
     ```

     Now we can see a big improvement to the post styling, but media links are still broken.

     ![Broken Media Links](/media/2017/03/07/broken-media-links.png)

  1. Create a folder for media - [Writing Posts](https://jekyllrb.com/docs/posts/#including-images-and-resources)

     Jekyll's documentation points out that a common solution to including images and other binary objects is to create a top-level folder like `assets` or `downloads`.
 Jekyll is not very opinionated here.
 It processes content in the root directory in one of two ways.
 If it finds front matter in the file, it will pre-process the input.
 If it finds no front matter, it copies the content as is to the `_site` directory.
 This means blobs like images are always copied.

     I looked at a few example sites that the jekyll documentation links to, and found that I like the top level folder idea, but I'll include sub-folders to avoid a giant sea of blobs.
 This is for my own convenience, neither jekyll or the web care how I organize these blobs.

     I'll use `mkdir -p` to create my destination folder and it's parents in one go.

     ```bash
     mkdir -p media/2017/03/07
     ```

     The year/month/day directory structure will make a little more sense once I publish this post out of draft mode.
 I doubt I'll post often enough that having a folder for the day will get confusing, and if that happens, I can change things for new posts without breaking anything.
 Anyway, this is good enough for now.

     Next, I'll copy the media files from the old location.

     ```bash
     cp ../../jamesrcounts.com/media/* media/2017/03/07/
     ```

     I do a search and replace to update my image source paths to include the subfolders.
 Now, the image links are working.

     ![Working Images](/media/2017/03/07/working-images.png)

 1. Now would be a good time to make sure we are all checked in.

     ```bash
     git add .
     git commit -m "Added first draft"
     ```

  1. Finally, I will publish this post by moving it out of the draft folder into the posts folder.
 In the post folder, Jekyll requires that the filename is prefixed if YEAR-MONTH-DAY.

      ```bash
      mv _drafts/getting_started_serverless.md _posts/2017-03-07-create-a-serverless-blog-with-aws-and-jekyll.md
      ```

      As I moved the file, I thought of a better name, so I made that change as well.

  1. Now I can restart the server without the `--drafts` flag, and I should still be able to see this post.

-<a name="migrate-to-jekyll-end"></a>

-# Next Steps
+## Next Steps

 This was my first experience with Jekyll but I like it so far.
 Although Jekyll has more structure than I expected, I'm glad for it.
 At the same time, there is a nice simplicity to the tool, which gives me a lot of options for hosting.

 I've picked AWS S3 as my host.
 I plan on writing about AWS and the other cloud providers on this blog, so it only seems fitting that I use this blog to show that a serverless app can be very easy to get going.

 Plus, hosting a website in S3 seems quite simple.
-I think we may find that there are complexities once we dive into the [next post](/guides/hello-world/publish-jekyll-site-to-s3-with-circleci.html).
+I think we may find that there are complexities once we dive into the [next post](/guides/hello-world/publish-jekyll-site-to-s3-with-circleci/)